 Through discussions and art-making activities that the artists ran with men and boys in the area; we asked them to think about what it means to be a man and whether the social norms of masculinity are helpful/healthy.
 We’ll be showcasing some of the art that was created by both the artists and the men and boys involved.

 As our tour unfolds, groups of young people from Teesdale School, Wolsingham School, Parkside Academy and King James I Academy will be creating a new body of work together with Visual Artist and Changing Relations Assistant Director, Polly Turner and Performance Poet Tony Gadd – whilst also being supported by participatory arts experts Helix Arts.

-Multimedia exhibition in the Main Gallery.
+Multimedia exhibition in the Engine Shed.
 Free admission.
 No booking required.

 Michael Chaplin is a playwright, screenwriter and author of non-fiction books.
 Among his many credits on television, radio and the theatre is the long-running drama for BBC Radio 4 ‘The Ferryhill Philosophers’, which is set in the Durham town in which he spent the first few years of his life.
 Michael’s father was the novelist and short story writer Sid Chaplin.